MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 ### Why always n log n?
-Let's look at all the sorting algorithms we've looked at or just mentionned during the course:
+Let's look at all the sorting algorithms we've looked at or just mentioned during the course:

 - Quick Sort
 - Merge sort